 his is part 2 of our guide to top marketplace SEO.
 In part 1 you can learn about how to SEO optimize for buying and selling intent on online marketplaces.

-Your category structure and the resulting dynamically generated listing pages do also contribute significant traffic volumes based on users’ search terms.
-Your content marketing team should, therefore, take ownership of the category structure, which must be based on solid keyword research.
-To further strengthen the category keywords, each category and sub-category should include a unique and well-written introduction.
+Your category structure and the resulting dynamically generated listing pages also contribute significant traffic volumes based on users’ search terms.
+Therefore, your content marketing team should take ownership of the category structure, which must be based on solid keyword research.
+Each category and sub-category should include a unique and well-written introduction to further strengthen the category keywords.

-However even after going through a comprehensive category analysis, it won’t be possible to cater for every user’s search terms within the category structure alone.
-To capture this search traffic overflow, it will be important to develop a ‘created content’ strategy.
+However, even after a comprehensive category analysis, it won’t be possible to cater for every user’s search terms within the category structure alone.
+To capture this search traffic overflow, developing a ‘created content’ strategy will be important.

 You will likely already manage a blog.
 Use these surplus keywords towards new post ideas.
 Add links within those posts where possible to categories that are most relevant.
 Internal links are a very powerful SEO tool that are often overlooked.

 A blog post may not always be the most relevant landing page for the user’s query.
 In some cases, it may be necessary to development addition dynamically generated landing pages to cater for some keywords.
 The best example of this are price guides that could be used to gain traffic from queries such as ‘average price of second hand iPhone 7 plus in London’ based on data derived from the UGC.
 Most searched for, most sold items, etc are also good examples of created content.
 But your keyword analysis should provide many ideas.

 Measure and test